solid/solidproject.org/pages/implement/apps/vocabularies/03_build.md

 1. If you are in a hurry:
 - [Quickstart creation](3-1-quickstart-creation): Build a vocabulary in 10 minutes
 - [Quickstart usage](3-2-quickstart-usage): Use this vocabulary to describe some data
+- [Quickstart tidy-up](3-3-quickstart-tidy-up): If you have an extra couple of minutes, polish up your vocabulary to make it look fabulous

 2. If you have some more time
 - Before implementing your vocabulary, you might consider browsing these [best practices for building vocabularies](3-3-building-best-practices)